MichaelZhouwang/InstructCTG/README.md

-# InstructCTG
-Code for Paper "Controlled Text Generation with Natural Language Instructions"
+# InstructCTG: Controlled Text Generation with Natural Language Instructions

+- Will release the data generation pipeline, training script, and pre-trained models soon.
+- March 2022: Release preprint in arxiv.